sushistarlove/yellow-passcode-generator/README.md

 # When you click the button a window prompt will show asking for desired criteria

-# After declaing your password criteria a new randomly generated password will appear for you to copy
+# After declaring your password criteria a new randomly generated password will appear for you to copy